Helsinki City marathon

 All rights to changes reserved.

 The Garmin Helsinki City Marathon route will have 13 refreshment stations, one energy gel station, and an extensive refreshment station at the finish area.
 At the refreshment stations, runners will be served sports drink (Leader Performance sports drink, lemon flavour) and water.
-At some stations, runners will be served salty pickled cucumbers and on the second round Maxim energy gels.
+At some stations, runners will be served salty pickled cucumbers and on the second round Maxim energy gels (orange and strawberry flavor).
 Please find the locations of the refreshment stations from the link below:

-If you have personal refreshments, please bring them to the marked boxes next to the entrance of the Race Office/Expo Area between 08:00 a.m. and 12:00 p.m. on the race day.
+If you have personal refreshments, please bring them to the marked boxes to the hallway of entrance of the Race Office/Expo Area between 08:00 a.m. and 12:00 p.m. on the race day.

 Please make sure that you can recognise your drinks, and that they are marked with your name, your bib number and the kilometre mark of the refreshment station (to what station you want your refreshments to be brought).
 You can find the locations of the refreshment stations from the link above.

 The personal refreshment drinks are served first (before sports drink and water) at the refreshment stations.

 The marathon start is at 02:00 p.m. at the Mäntymäentie street, next to the statue of Paavo Nurmi..
 All runners should be at the southern Olympic stadium square (starting area) latest by 01:50 p.m.

 The Helsinki City Marathon results are based on runners’ net times (time from crossing start line to crossing finish line).
 Therefore, runners do not need to rush to the start line, as their timing will not start before they cross the start line.
 Note!
 Runners shall not cover their bib number with their hands neither when crossing the start nor the finish line.